 However, none of them solve the fundamental challenge of stepping over a high bath edge.
 For anyone with reduced mobility, that step remains the single biggest risk and the biggest barrier to bathing independently.

-A retrofitted watertight bath door fitted directly into your bath removes the need to step over the bath edge.
+A retrofitted watertight bathtub door fitted directly into your bath removes the need to step over the bath edge.
 This is particularly helpful when weight cannot be put on one leg or is afraid of slipping and there’s no need to replace your bath, retile, or carry out any structural work.

 Key benefits:

-Installing a bath door is often done to meet a temporary need, like a broken leg, post-operative recovery, or a spell of reduced mobility.
+Installing a bathtub door is often done to meet a temporary need, like a broken leg, post-operative recovery, or a spell of reduced mobility.
 However, most people continue to find it beneficial long after recovery.

 Falls don’t stop being a risk once an injury heals, and the peace of mind that comes from a safer bathroom tends to stay valuable long term.